Air Afrique: Destinations

-At its heyday, the airline operated an extensive network within Central and Western Africa, as well as flights to Europe and North America.
+At its peak of operation, the airline operated an extensive network within Central and Western Africa, as well as flights to Europe and North America.
 The scheduled network at the time of closure comprised 22 destinations: Abidjan, Athens, Bamako, Bangui, Banjul, Brazzaville, Casablanca, Cotonou, Dakar, Douala, Geneva, Libreville, Lomé, Marseille, N'Djamena, New York, Niamey, Nouakchott, Ouagadougou, Paris, Pointe-Noire, and Rome.

 Fleet

 An Air Afrique Douglas DC-8-63CF at Charles de Gaulle Airport in 1980.

 The airline historically operated a wide variety of aircraft: